LebCit/blog-doc/views/pages/doc.md

+---
+title: Install Blog-Doc
+subTitle: Installing and using the app
+---

-# Blog-Doc
+## Blog-Doc

-A tiny blog and documentation SSG app
+A tiny blog and documentation SSG app.

 ## How to install Blog-Doc ?